What To Do After I Die

-This is what I want Greg to know should I kick the bucket first.
+This is what I want my husband to know should I kick the bucket first.

 - If I died suddenly, assemble a team.
 Call one of my sisters, a niece, or our best friends.
 Let them help you make calls, make arrangements, clean house, go through my things, or sit with you to talk.
 You want someone with you right now.
 You won't remember everything that needs to be done.